topology-tool-kit/ttk-data/docs/morsePersistence.md

 ## Outputs
 - `PersistenceDiagram.vtu`: the output persistence diagram in VTK file format (bottom right view, above screenshot).
 You are free to change the `vtu` file extension to that of any other supported file format (e.g. `csv`) in the above python script.
 - `PersistenceCurve.csv`: the output persistence curve.
-- `MorseComplexeCriticalPoints.vtp`: the output critical points (or 0 dimensional elements) of the Morse Smale Complex in VTK file format (centrale view, above screenshot).
+- `MorseComplexeCriticalPoints.vtp`: the output critical points (or 0 dimensional elements) of the Morse Smale Complex in VTK file format (center view, above screenshot).
 You are free to change the `vtp` file extension to that of any other supported file format (e.g. `csv`) in the above python script.
-- `MorseComplexeEdge.vtp`: cylinders, representing the edges (or 1 dimensional elements) of the output Morse Smale Complexe in VTK file format (centrale view, above screenshot).
+- `MorseComplexe1Separatrices.vtp`: cylinders, representing the edges (or 1 dimensional elements) of the output Morse Smale Complexe in VTK file format (center view, above screenshot).
 You are free to change the `vtp` file extension to that of any other supported file format (e.g. `csv`) in the above python script.
-- `MorseComplexeSurface.vtp`: surfaces, representing the surfaces (or 2 dimensional elements) of the output Morse Smale Complexe in VTK file format (centrale view, above screenshot).
+- `MorseComplexeSegmentation.vtp`: surfaces, representing the segmentation  of the output Morse Smale Complexe in VTK file format (center view, above screenshot).
 You are free to change the `vtp` file extension to that of any other supported file format (e.g. `csv`) in the above python script.

 ## C++/Python API